 r.
-Provisions and Contingent Liabilities / Assets
+Provisions and contingent liabilities / assets

 The Company recognises a provision when there is a present obligation as a result of a past event that probably requires an outflow of resources and a reliable estimate can be made of the amount of the obligation.
 A disclosure for a contingent liability is made when there is a possible obligation or a present obligation that may, but probably will not, require an outflow of resources.
-Where there is a possible obligation or a present obligation that the likelihood of outflow of resources is remote, no provision or
+Where there is a possible obligation or a present obligation that the likelihood of outflow of resources is remote, no provision or disclosure is made.
+Loss contingencies arising from litigation etc. are recorded when it is probable that a liability has been incurred and the amount can be reasonably estimated.

 Contingent assets are neither recognised nor disclosed.